rzachariah/hello-asp-in-docker/README.md

 # hello-asp-in-docker

-Hello world program built with ASP vNext and hosted in a docker container
+Hello world program built with dot net core and hosted in a docker container